 The City of Melville has a diverse population and everyone has their own perspective on trees.
 Some people inherently love trees and appreciate their beauty and the ecosystem services they provide.
 At the other end of the spectrum are individuals that have irrational fears of trees, particularly limb drop or those that simply find trees messy or annoying.

 When managing urban forests it is important to remember that the needs of the broader community have to be prioritised over the desires of a few individuals.

 The City encourages residents that are developing their land to consider designs that allow for the retention of large established trees; include passive cooling and heating features; and allow space for tree installation following development.

 You can assist the City in growing the urban forest by requesting a free verge tree for your property or by participating in the City’s free native plant give away.
-For more information contact the City on 9364 0666 or firstname.lastname@example.org.
+For more information contact the City on 9364 0666.

-The City of Melville is responsible for planting, pruning, replacing and maintaining Council Verge Trees.
+The City is responsible for planting, pruning, replacing and maintaining Council Verge Trees.
 The City's street trees are one of our most important assets.